dbamman/book-nlp/README.md

 (On a 2.6 GHz MBP, this takes about 3.5 minutes)

-tokens/dickens.oliver.tokens contains the original book, one token per line, with part of speech, syntax and other annotations.
+tokens/dickens.oliver.tokens contains the original book, one token per line, with part of speech, syntax, coreference and other annotations.
 The (tab-separated) format is:

 1. Paragraph id
 2. Sentence id